Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 7.1 — Cargo / hold travel via Lufthansa

-Cats that exceed the cabin weight limit or fall under a restricted breed can travel in the hold as checked baggage or via Lufthansa Cargo.
+Cats that exceed the cabin weight limit can travel in the hold as checked baggage or via Lufthansa Cargo — but note that flat-faced (brachycephalic) breeds are barred from the cargo hold entirely; see the breed-specific guidance below.
 This is a separate booking process with its own requirements — IATA-compliant crate, health certification, and destination-specific import documentation.

 See our IATA cat travel crate guide for crate selection, setup, and what the cargo process actually looks like.